People hug during a vigil in New York for the victims of the mass shooting at a gay nightclub in Orlando, Florida.

-An easy way to confirm a charity is legitimate is to check out IRS Publication 78, says Bennett Weiner, chief executive of the Better Business Bureau, or BBB, Wise Giving Alliance in Arlington, Va.
-IRS Publication 78 is an online directory consumers can use to search a charity's status.
+An easy way to confirm a charity is legitimate is to see if it’s listed as a tax-exempt organization on the IRS website, says Bennett Weiner, chief operating officer of the BBB Wise Giving Alliance.
+The tax agency’s Exempt Organizations Select Check tool allows you to search an online directory to learn a charity’s status.

-Keep in mind that churches don't have to formally apply for tax-exempt status with the IRS, so they may not be listed in the directory, Weiner says.
-The BBB also has a "For Charities and Donors" Web page, which lists legitimate charities.
-Using that or another charity verifying website like CharityNavigator.org can help ensure the so-called charity isn't trying to scam you.
+Keep in mind that churches don’t have to formally apply for tax-exempt status with the IRS, so they may not be listed in the directory, Weiner says.
+The BBB Wise Giving alliance also notes that some organizations collecting money to help with the Orlando tragedy are not tax-exempt.

 Be wary of unsolicited requests for donation